HomeLatest NewsStartupsEnevate gets funding from LG Chem for Li-Ion battery for electric vehicles

 Preferred Source of Google

-Enevate Corporation said that LG Chem has made an investment in the company during its recent funding round.
-Enevate is working on Li-Ion technology which company says can enable to charge at the same speed as gas cars.
+Enevate Corporation said that LG Chem has made an in the company during its recent funding round.
+Enevate is working on Li-Ion technology which company says can enable electric vehicles to charge at the same speed as gas cars.

 The US-based firm claimed that its HD-energy technology for electric vehicles will allows Li-ion batteries to be charged to 75 percent capacity in five minutes, while also providing higher energy densities than available for today’s current long-range EVs.
 The company said that the battery can also safely charge and discharge down to -40°C and capture more energy during regenerative braking, extending their range in cold climates.